adambard/learnxinyminutes-docs/racket.html.markdown

 #t ; for true
 #f ; for false
 (not #t) ; => #f
-; In conditionals, all non-#f values are treated as true

 ; Equality for numbers is =
 (= 1 1.0) ; => #t